SignifyTV and the Alma Film Festival Launch Global South Film Partnership, Expanding the Alma Experience

 -----------------------------------------------------------------------

-The showcase series will initially feature selected works from filmmakers participating in the Dandelion Institute Film & Television Fellowship, an international initiative dedicated to supporting emerging and established storytellers from historically underrepresented regions and developing creative ecosystems throughout the Global South.
+The collaboration will initially feature selected works from filmmakers participating in the Dandelion Institute Film & Television Fellowship, an international initiative dedicated to supporting emerging and established storytellers from historically underrepresented regions and strengthening creative ecosystems throughout the Global South.

-Each month, audiences will be introduced to a different country, collective, or cinematic movement through specially curated programming designed to highlight the creative energy, cultural depth, and evolving film industries emerging across the world.
+Each month, audiences will be introduced to a different country, collective, or cinematic movement through thoughtfully curated programming that highlights the creative energy, cultural depth, and evolving film industries emerging across the world—while also creating opportunities for dialogue, connection, and long-term collaboration across borders.

 Programming Lineup